 Below you’ll find a list of attractions I compiled several years ago to help friends and family decide what they want to do when they came to visit us.
-You’re also welcome to use it if you’re neither family nor friend, but you probably shouldn’t complain about it being my outdated opinions.
+You’re also welcome to use it if you’re neither family nor friend.

 - Weird Georgia